masiuchi/movabletype/plugins/Markdown/Readme.txt

 posts (and final HTML output) will appear with smart quotes, em-dashes, and proper ellipses.

-SmartyPants is a combination plug-in -- the same file works with Movable Type, Blosxom, and BBEdit.
+SmartyPants is a combination plug-in -- the same file works with MT, Blosxom, and BBEdit.
 It can also be used from a Unix-style command-line.
 Version requirements and installation instructions for each of these tools can be found in the corresponding sub-section under "Installation", below.